JacobCrume/pinephone-wine/README.md

 # Pinephone-x86-Wine
 Scripts and instructions to install x86 windows apps on the Pinephone.

 #### DO NOT RUN THIS SCRIPT IF YOU HAVE USED ANY OF MY OTHER SCRIPTS THAT ARE NOT CLEARLY STATED TO BE COMPATIBILE!!!

-(Warning: Currently not working)
+#### (Warning: Currently not working)

+I am currently waiting for Ptitseb to release box64, which would provide a much better and far less complicated user experience. until then, i would not recommend using any of these scripts.

 ## Supported Platforms
 Currently, only the Pinephone is supported.
 You must be running a fresh install of one of the following operating systems for this script: